 To structure your case, use a narrative format that tells the story of your client and their experience with your product or service.
-Include a clear statement of the problem, the steps taken to address it, and the results and benefits achieved.
+Please include a clear statement of the problem, the steps to address it, and the results and benefits.

 What images should I include in my case study?

-Use visual elements such as tables, graphs, images, and videos in your case study to make it more interesting and informative.
+Use visual elements such as tables, graphs, images, and videos in your case study to make it more exciting and informative.

 How can I focus on the results of my case study?